googleapis/google-cloud-node/README.md

 // Authenticating on a global basis. var projectId = process.env.GCLOUD_PROJECT; // E.g. 'grape-spaceship-123'

-// Using a string of your keyfile.json path var gcloud = require('gcloud')({
+var gcloud = require('gcloud')({
   projectId: projectId,

+  // The path to your key file:
   keyFilename: '/path/to/keyfile.json'

+  // Or the contents of the key file:
+  credentials: require('./path/to/keyfile.json')
 });

-// Or you can use your keyfile.json directly
-// var gcloud = require('gcloud')({
-//   projectId: projectId,
-//   credentials: keyfile.json
-// });

-// REMINDER : keyFilename requires string of your json path meanwhile credentials requires an object.
 // ...you're good to go!
 See the next section to get started using the APIs.
 ```